mmaxs/uvcc/doc/src/Introduction.md

 where SOURCE_FILE_BASE_NAME is a base name of one of the source files located in /example subdirectory.

-On Windows use [Mingw-w64](http://mingw-w64.org) compiler, make utility, and the shell packaged with [Cygwin](https://cygwin.com) or [Msys2](http://msys2.github.io) projects and the goal prefix:
+On Windows you can use [Mingw-w64](http://mingw-w64.org) compiler, make utility, and the command shell that are packaged with [Cygwin](https://cygwin.com) or [Msys2](http://msys2.github.io) projects.
+Then add the goal prefix:

 > make windows/example/SOURCE_FILE_BASE_NAME

-You will get Windows native binaries that are built against the libuv Windows release saved in /libuv-x64-v1.8.0.build8 subdirectory.
-If you don't have libuv installed in your Windows system root folder don't forget to copy libuv.dll from the saved libuv release subdirectory and put it along with the built executable files.
+You will get Windows native binaries built against the libuv Windows release saved in /libuv-x64-v1.8.0.build8 subdirectory.
+If you don't have libuv installed in your Windows system root folder don't forget to copy libuv.dll from the saved libuv release subdirectory and put it along with the resulting executable files.

 All build results will be placed in /build/example subdirectory from the uvcc root directory.